Tag Archives: ABA

 Whether it was a diet, the vast number of biomedical interventions we tried, behavioral therapies, 40 hours of ABA, 10 twenty minute sessions of DIR/Floortime every day… you name it, we tried it.
 Pursuing these interventions was akin to hitting my head against a brick wall over and over and over again.
 In fact, nothing seemed to make much of a difference, and it was that fact that continued to propel us down the “searching for recovery” road for as long as it did.
 Because nothing we did seemed to cause any long term continuous progress, in fact at certain points during her ABA program Emma actually regressed, we started looking for more and more radical “alternatives.”
 Until finally I remember feeling, exhausted, utterly exhausted, physically, emotionally, spiritually, it was as though I’d come to the end of a grueling trek and faced yet another mountain range, there was no breathtaking view from atop some majestic peak, just more of the same and I just couldn’t do it any more.
 I was spent.
 We had just returned from a third trip to Central America for stem cell treatments, saw very little change and weighed the risks (which were enormous and like a flashing red question mark in neon lights) we said to each other, how much longer can we do this and at what cost?

-It was at this point that we found a literacy program that proved to be the one thing that really helped Emma beyond anything we had tried thus far.
-At the same time that we embarked on Dr. Marion Blank‘s program, I continued to hold out hope that some sort of biomedical intervention would help her as well.
+It was at this point that we found a literacy program that seemed to really help Emma beyond anything we had tried thus far.
+At the same time that we embarked on the literacy program, I continued to hold out hope that some sort of biomedical intervention would help her as well. *I am adding this now a year and a half later. – It is with great regret that we embarked on the literacy program instead of using RPM as this has been what has worked more than anything else.*

 This past fall like a burst, one final spark of frantic energy I took Emma to a Naturopath who’d been recommended to me, and put Emma on one more radical “diet” not GAPS, but damn close, pulled the few things that she loved to eat from her diet, saw her lose so much weight it frightened me as she refused to eat anything, and after six weeks of hell, said, enough.
 We put everything back into her diet, saw no change at all, and then felt all the guilt that accompanies these failed interventions all over again.
 I just couldn’t believe I’d put her through that yet again, (the first time was when she was first diagnosed and two years old.)
 All those “suggestions,” the well meaning advice, the referrals to the “miracle” doctors who were recovering kids left, right and center, it was a pandora’s box I just kept going to and opening over and over and over again.
 You’d think someone with intelligence (I like to think of myself as that hypothetical someone) would have said, if this guy is such a genius why isn’t he on the cover of Time Magazine, why is it that no one has actually heard of this person, this intervention, this whatever it was?
 But I didn’t.
 I kept trying different things.
 The allure, the seduction of finding the “thing,” the miracle was so great, all rational thinking was suspended again and again.
 Add to that – desperation, which actually doesn’t describe what I felt, I was beyond desperation.
 I was beyond crazed.
 I was on a mission from some other universe.
 Nothing was going to stop me from “fighting” for my child.
 I was determined; I was going to find the thing that would “cure” my daughter.